|

 can be overwhelmed and confused during stressful times.
 Having limited

-experiences with raising children during times of war, many adults may
+experiences with raising children during times of war, many adults

-will explore developmentally appropriate responses.
-Active listening,
+This workshop will explore developmentally appropriate responses.

-in a format that will supply adults with skills to use with children.
+will be discussed in a format that will supply adults with skills

 1.5 - 2 hours (return to topic menu) (PDF